Other Names for this Disease

 - Dercum's disease

 lipomas (benign, fatty tumors).
-The condition usually occurs in obese, post-menopausal women but a few cases have been reported in men.
-The lipomas generally occur anywhere except the face and neck and can cause severe pain.
-This condition is chronic and tends to be progressive.
-The exact cause of adiposis dolorosa is unknown.
-Most cases are sporadic but a few familial cases with autosomal dominant inheritance have been reported.
-Treatment is focused on the specific symptoms in the affected individual.Adiposis dolorosa is a rare condition characterized by multiple, painful, fatty
+The lipomas may occur anywhere on the body and can cause severe pain.
+Other symptoms may include weakness, fatigability, and mental disturbances.
+It usually occurs in obese, post-menopausal women, but it can also occur in men.
+Adiposa dolorosa is chronic and tends to be progressive.
+The exact cause is unknown.
+Most cases are sporadic (not inherited) but a few familial cases with autosomal dominant inheritance have been reported.
+Treatment may include weight reduction; surgical removal or liposuction of lipomas; and pain management.Adiposis dolorosa is a rare condition characterized by the growth of multiple, painful,

 - Genetics Home Reference (GHR) contains information on Adiposis dolorosa.
 This website is maintained by the National Library of Medicine.